benjaminkoffel/acquired/README.md

 The server authenticates agents via PKCS#7 instance metadata and provides tasks to them if applicable.

-Upon completion or failure of the task the server is then notified.
+The agent stores collected data in `/usr/local/etc/acquired/artefacts` and notifies the server of completion status.

-A further objective is to trigger an EBS snapshot acquisition upon successful completion.
+A further objective is to trigger an EBS snapshot upon successful completion.

 ## Server
 ```